 Guided self-placement is an alternative to timed placement tests like the ACT.
-It is important that you make an informed and wise choice about your class placement.
-With the help of our Self-Placement Guidelines, it will be your responsibility to decide which English and math classes are the best fit for you.
+Review the Self-Placement Guidelines to determine which English and math classes are the best fit for you.
 It is important that you make an informed and wise choice about your placement.

-Fall 2016 deadlines for completed applications and submitted registration forms:
+Fall 2017 deadlines for completed applications and registration form submissions:

 After you are registered for classes, make payment arrangements before the payment deadline.